 Goldenrod Essential Oil

 Goldenrod’s scientific name Solidago is derived from the Latin word meaning ‘to make whole’ because the plant has traditionally been used to support the cardiovascular system, urinary tract, and liver function.
 It is also calming for the body and mind and has been used as an aphrodisiac.
 You can diffuse goldenrod essential oil into the room for a relaxing effect and to get rid of nasty odors as its spicy citrus scent fills the air.

-As an anti-inflammatory, Goldenrod Essential Oil has proven to relieve gout, joint pain, and arthritis, as well as having the ability to relieve muscle spasms.
+As an anti-inflammatory, goldenrod essential oil has proven to relieve gout, joint pain, and arthritis, as well as having the ability to relieve muscle spasms.
 Goldenrod relieves inflammation of the mouth and throat and has been applied directly to the skin to hasten the healing of wounds.
 It is known to be a diuretic and will increase urine flow, aid in the treatment of diabetes, enlarged liver, hemorrhoids, and enlarged prostate.
 It has also been used to stop internal bleeding.